Silentcodr/micro-frontend-ecommerce-admin/README.md

 📡 RESTful APIs

-🗄 JSON or in-memory data storage (can upgrade to DB later)
+🗄 JSON / In-memory data storage
+(Can be upgraded to a database later)

 📦 Features
 🧩 Host Shell